 Like many ecologists, Hughey uses “R” statistical software to analyze collected data.
 Because she can directly import Wildnote data into R without manipulating it, she is able to maintain accuracy and improve efficiency throughout the analyzing and reporting process.
 “Wildnote can export data as Excel files, which can easily be re-saved in CSV format and then read directly into R,” she said.

-Conclusion: The New Great Migration – from Paper to Digital
+Migrating from Paper to Digital

 There’s an old saying, “Now that I got it all together, I can’t remember where I put it!”
 Wildnote architecture solves that problem by simplifying, automating, organizing, and unifying complex, isolated bits of data into meaningful, useable, retrievable information.
 The time saved allows researchers to get a lot more done and be quantifiably more accurate doing it.